mjkern/67272-Windows-Setup/instructions.md

 * A note WSL:

     There are currently two versions of WSL.
-I suspect that we all have the original version but it may be possible that someone hase WSL2.
+I suspect that we all have the original version but it may be possible that someone has WSL2.
 These are fundamentally different - the original is a compatability layer around the Windows kernal while WSL2 manages an entirely seperate kernal via a hypervisor.
 I believe all of these instructions will work just as well